 Key features of a high-performance website include:

 • Integration with other digital solutions, such as your CRM and marketing automation platform.
-A well-configured marketing stack should minimize manual work (for example, downloading a .csv file from one platform and loading it into another).
+A well-configured marketing stack should minimize manual work (for instance, downloading a .csv file from one platform and loading it into another).

 • A sophisticated design.
 Signal to prospective buyers that your firm has credibility in spades.
 Because people respond subliminally to visual stimuli, design can be a powerful persuader.
 If you look like a leader, there’s a good chance you’ll be perceived as one, too.